nishantt3112/ProdGrade_CICD_DevSecOps_Microservices_Project/README.md

 ## Why Online Boutique?

-This project uses **Online Boutique**, an open-source microservices application developed by Google Cloud, to demonstrate production-grade Kubernetes, GitOps, DevSecOps, and CI/CD practices.
+This project uses **Online Boutique**, an open-source microservices application developed by Google Cloud.

 Online Boutique was chosen because it closely resembles a real-world e-commerce platform while remaining lightweight and easy to deploy on Kubernetes.
 It provides an excellent foundation for implementing production-grade infrastructure, GitOps workflows, security, observability, and progressive delivery strategies.